Abu Kasim Adamu

 Adamu Abu Kasim is a Nigerian botanist and professor of science.
 He was appointed as vice chancellor of Ibrahim Badamasi Babangida University, Lapai by Abubakar Sani Bello, assumed office in December 2019.

-Background

-He was born Dukku of Rijau, Niger State there he hails from.
-He had his early school in 1980 attending Central Primary School Dukku after which he obtained his secondary education in 1985 to 1987 from the Government Science College.
-Kagara.
-He then proceeded to Ahmadu Bello University, Zaria through the Interim Joint Matriculation Board Examination known as (IJMB) and in 1989 he gained a Bachelor of Science in Botany from the same Ahmadu Bello University graduating with a second class.

-He also holds a M.Sc of Botany and PhD of crop breeding in Ahmadu Bello University, he then obtained a Certificate in Tissue Biotechnology in 1995 from the University of Nigeria, Nsukka.
+He also holds a M.Sc. of Botany and PhD of crop breeding in Ahmadu Bello University, he then obtained a Certificate in Tissue Biotechnology in 1995 from the University of Nigeria, Nsukka.

+In 2024, he was suspended by Muhammed Umar Bago as a result of insubordination and non compliance with constituted authority.